Any discussion about Ashes of Creation must first begin with a discussion of Nodes, which leads us naturally to our first question: What are Nodes?

 In simple terms: Nodes are the foundation and center of civilization found in Ashes of Creation.

 Any topic you want to discuss: housing, guilds, PvP, combat, dungeons, raids, crafting, everything interconnects with the Nodes System in one way or another.
 The World of Verra is the result of player actions and decisions.
-When the game begins, other than the starting areas around the four Divine Gates and the Tulnar starting area, players will find the world barren; an untouched blank slate ready for development.
+When the game begins, other than the starting areas around the four Divine Gates, players will find the world barren; an untouched blank slate ready for development.

 Unlike other games where players know the logical flow they are meant to follow, going from specific zone to zone for leveling, in Ashes of Creation the places you go are determined by what Nodes have been developed by the players in the world.